Due: Mon Jan 21 11:59 pm

 A C char is a one-byte data type, capable of storing 28 different bit patterns.
 The ASCII standard (

-man ascii) establishes a mapping for those patterns, but is limited to 256 options, so only ordinary letters, digits, and punctuation make the cut to be included.
-Unicode is ASCII's more cosmopolitan cousin, defining a universal character set that supports glyphs from a wide variety of world languages, both modern and ancient (Egyptian hieroglyphics, the original emoji? ).
+man ascii) establishes a mapping for those patterns, but is limited to 256 options, so only ordinary letters, digits, and punctuation are included.
+Unicode is ASCII's more cosmopolitan cousin, defining a universal character set that supports glyphs from a wide variety of world languages, both modern and ancient (Egyptian hieroglyphics, the original emoji?).

-utf8 program takes one or more code points and displays the Unicode hex encoding and corresponding character glyph for each code point.
+utf8 program takes one or more code points and displays the UTF-8 hex encoding and corresponding character glyph for each code point.
 Here is a sample run:

 $ utf8 0x41 0xfc 0x3c0 0x4751 U+0041 Hex: 41 Character: A U+00FC Hex: c3 bc Character: ü U+03C0 Hex: cf 80 Character: π U+4751 Hex: e4 9d 91 Character: 䝑

-UTF-8 is an encoding used for Unicode.
+UTF-8 is an encoding used for Unicode - a way to store code points.
 It represents a code point as a sequence of bytes; the length of the sequence is determined by the number of significant bits in the code point's binary representation.
 The following table shows the structure for one, two and three-byte UTF-8 encodings.
-If the number of significant bits in the code point is no more than 7, it fits into the one-byte sequence; if number of significant bits is between 8 and 11, it requires a two-byte sequence, and if between 12 and 16 bits, a three-byte sequence.
+If the number of significant bits in the code point is no more than 7, it fits into the one-byte sequence; if the number of significant bits is between 8 and 11, it requires a two-byte sequence, and if the number is between 12 and 16 bits, it requires a three-byte sequence.
 (There is also a four-byte encoding, but we will ignore it).